AI Web Scraping: Scrape Ecommerce Website with Auto-detection

 Step 2: Get data via auto-detect

 Octoparse will load the webpage URL in the built-in browser and start the auto-detect process.
-Wait patiently until the process completes and when more info is provided on the "Tips" panel.
+Please wait patiently until the process is complete and when more info is provided on the “Tips” panel.

 Step 3: Check the data

-When the auto-detection completes, follow the instruction provided on "Tips" and check your data in the preview section.
+Once the auto-detection is complete, follow the instructions provided on “Tips” and check your data in the preview section.
 You can rename the data fields or remove those that are not needed.
 The detected data will also be highlighted on the webpage for you.

 Step 4: Confirm your options

-Now, go to "Tips" and check your options.
+Now, go to “Tips” and check your options.
 Based on the type of data detected, a number of options are provided for you to choose from.
-For this example, list data is detected so you are provided with the options to:
+In this example, the listed data is detected so you are provided with the option to:

 Option 1: Scrape the data in the list